jacrobin/jacrobin.github.io/content/posts/osint-challenge.md

 ![a](/images/osint-chal/exact-location.png#center)

-The point appears to be right on the outskirts of the area off a main road, which makes sense for why the strike commenced when it did.
+The point appears to be on the outskirts of the area off a main road, which makes sense for why the strike commenced when it did.
 Late at night, likely little traffic, and a wide road compared to rest of the area.
 In conjunction with the map, I start following the main turn offs near the red dot using other roads and nearby bodies of water to guide me.
 Finally I have a seemingly solid match from the satellite imagery, but I want to have further proof.

 ![a](/images/osint-chal/building-match.png#center)

-Using this [Al Jazzera video from X](https://twitter.com/AJEnglish/status/1755508927876514102) we can see a building in the distance with green trim that protrudes out slightly, which we saw from the auto shop photo, and in the opposite direction a large metallic structure on a roof behind the billboard building.
+Using this [Al Jazzera video from X](https://twitter.com/AJEnglish/status/1755508927876514102) we can see a building in the distance with green trim that protrudes out slightly, which is a match with a building we saw from the auto shop photo earlier, and in the opposite direction a large metallic structure on a roof behind the billboard building.

 ![a](/images/osint-chal/aj-green-building.png#center)
 ![a](/images/osint-chal/aj-metal-structure.png#center)
 ![a](/images/osint-chal/all-three.png#center)

 Okay cool we another match.
 But is there anything else?
-Maybe the trees down the street show up in [another video](https://twitter.com/i/status/1755310845368897622)?
+Maybe the trees down the street show up in [another video](https://twitter.com/i/status/1755310845368897622)somewhere?

 ![a](/images/osint-chal/tree-crop.png#center)